carlylovas/NECC-Species-Distribution-Summaries/README.md

 #TEMP_RESULTS
 There are two subfolders: Plot_maps and Tables.
 These folders contain output results from the above analysis.
 Plot_maps will contain graphs and distribution maps pertaining to 02_SpeciesDistAnaylsis and Tables contains multiple CSV files of outputs.
 Within Tables you will find three CSV files:

          (1) NEFSC_YearSeasonDistributionSummaries.csv
                       This table contains the year-season center of latitude and longitude per species.
 Additionally, there are two columns including the                         rate of change associated with the center of latitude and center of longitude, respectively.

          (2) NEFSC_YearlyDistributionSummaries.csv
                       This table includes the changes in center of latitude and longtitude per species per year.
 Rate of change is also included.

          (3) seasonal_distance.csv (name subject to change)
-                      This table includes the rate of change of distance (in meters) between the Spring and Fall center of gravity (latitude and longitude)                       per species and the recorded number of observations.
+                      This table includes the rate of change of distance (in meters) between the Spring and Fall center of gravity (lat and long)                               per species and the recorded number of observations.